-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other discrepancies, that the sufficient funds are available with the school to carry out its operations for the academic session 2018-19.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other discrepancies, that the sufficient funds are available with the school to carry out its operations for the academic session 2019-20.
 Accordingly, the fee increase proposal of the school may be rejected.

-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17(3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2018-19.
-Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2018-19.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17(3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2019-20.
+Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2019-20.

-Accordingly, it is hereby conveyed that the proposal of fee increase of Delhi Public School, Vasant Vihar, New Delhi (School Id: 1719111) is rejected by the Director of Education.
-Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:
+Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2019-20 of Delhi Public School, Vasant Vihar, New Delhi (School Id: 1719111) has been rejected by the Director of Education.
+Further, the management of said School is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:

-- Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2018-19 and if the fee is already increased and charged for the academic session 2018-19, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
-To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education.
+- Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2019-20 and if the fee is already increased and charged for the academic session 2019-20, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
+To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
+To rectify all the financial and other discrepancies/violations as listed above and submit the compliance report within 30 days to the D.D.E (PSB). - 4.
+To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India.
+Therefore, school not to include capital expenditure as a component of fee structure to be submitted by the school under section 17(3) of DSEA, 1973.